-As tourism continues to increase as eager travelers make up for lost pandemic time, PR travel experts work hard to ensure those looking for a vacation choose wisely. imPRessions Episode 15 welcomes Vito Zuppardo, Vice President at Miles Partnership, a marketing agency specializing in tourism and hospitality.
-A Louisiana native, Zuppardo leads the marketing for the Louisiana Office of Tourism, promoting everyone’s favorite city in the Bayou state – New Orleans.
+As tourism continues to increase as eager travelers make up for lost pandemic time, travel & hospitality marketing experts work hard to ensure those looking for a vacation choose wisely. imPRessions Episode 15 welcomes Vito Zuppardo, Vice President at Miles Partnership, a marketing agency specializing in tourism and hospitality.
+A Louisiana native, Zuppardo, works on behalf of the Louisiana Office of Tourism, promoting the Bayou state.
 Today’s discussion covers how experts like Vito drive destination awareness in a post-pandemic world.

 ImPRessions Episode #15 Transcript

 Jenn: Every industry relies on PR.
 Even most cities have a PR strategy in place to promote tourism.
 In fact, the need to nudge travelers has never been more important as the pandemic pummeled the hospitality and tourism sectors.
 In this episode, we’ve invited Vito Zuppardo, VP at Myles Partnership, a marketing agency that specializes in tourism and hospitality marketing, to discuss destination awareness in a post-pandemic world.
 A Louisiana native, Vito, currently leads the marketing for the Louisiana Office of Tourism, promoting everyone’s favorite city in the Bayou State, New Orleans.
 Hi, Vito.
 Thanks for joining us today.

 Vito: Hi there.
 Nice to be here.
 Thanks for having me.

 Jenn: Of course.
 So as the VP of Miles Partnership, your work focuses largely on tourism, PR, getting travelers excited to visit Louisiana and particularly New Orleans.
 Tell us some of the creative ways you’ve promoted the iconic city.